jarededberg/live_job_search_tool/README.md

 A small web app that scrapes the Greenhouse / Lever / Ashby career-page APIs of ~4,300 companies (curated by Jared Edberg during his own job search) and lets any visitor search the cached results by keyword, location, and recency.
-Built to share the tool publicly and post about it on LinkedIn.
+Built to share the tool publicly.

 ## How it works